fletcher/MultiMarkdown-4/metadata.md

 ### Transclude Base ###

-When using the transclusion features to "link" to other documents inside a MultiMarkdown document, this metadata specifies a folder that contains the files being linked to.
+When using the [File Transclusion] feature to "link" to other documents inside a MultiMarkdown document, this metadata specifies a folder that contains the files being linked to.
 If omitted, the default is the folder containing the file in question.
 This can be a relative path or a complete path.

 This metadata can be particularly useful when using MultiMarkdown to parse a text string that does not exist as a file on the computer, and therefore does not have a parent folder (when using `stdin` or another application that offers MultiMarkdown support).
 In this case, the path must be a complete path.